codepath/android_guides/Loading-Contacts-with-Content-Providers.md

 ## Overview

+There are two approaches to accessing data from content providers:

+1. Execute `CursorLoader`, iterate result cursor and construct `ArrayList` of objects
+2. Use the `LoaderManager` to execute query and bind result cursor to list using `SimpleCursorAdapter`

+The different method are both outlined below.
+In the first, the content provider data for contacts is loaded synchronously and the cursor is iterated manually into an `ArrayList<Contact>` objects.
+In the second, the loader manager is used to fetch the cursor and the cursor is loaded directly into a `SimpleCursorAdapter`.

+## Loading Data From CursorLoader into Java Objects

 The following guide walks step by step through loading contacts from the phone using Content Providers.
 See [the full sample here](https://github.com/thecodepath/contacts-loader-example) for the source code.

-Note that this is loading the content synchronously which should be avoided and parses the contacts with their numbers and emails into an `ArrayList`.
+Note that this is loading the content synchronously from the CursorLoader which should be avoided.
+This code parses the contacts with their numbers and emails into an `ArrayList`.
 For an example of how to load contacts asynchronously and using a `CursorAdapter`, jump down to the
 [[the CursorAdapter section|Loading-Contacts-with-Content-Providers#using-cursorloader-and-simplecursoradapter]] farther down instead.

 ### Permissions